vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 T

 I. 775-777 from Vi.
 Dh.
 (III.
 166. 1-22 ).
 The Maruts are said to be seven or seven times seven.
-Vide Rg.
+Vide R̥g.
 V. 52.
 17 (sapta me sapta śākina ), Tai.
 S. II.
 2. 11.
 1 (saptagaṇā vai

 marutah).. .
 Malamāsakriya--for actions to be done in intercalary month

 · and forbidden therein, vide ' adhimasa' 'and the next

 section on Kāla &c.
-Malludvādasi-on Mārg. śu.
+Malludvādaśi-on Mārg. śu.
 12; on the banks of Yamuna Kr̥ṣṇa

 sported at the foot of Bhāṇdīravata on Govardhana hill in the midst of cowherds (who were wrestlers) and Gopis; the 'Wrestlers worshipped him with flowers, with milk, curds and edibles; for one year on each 12th; the mantra is ‘may Kr̥ṣṇa be pleased with me'; this was also called Aranyadvādaśī since cowherds and wrestlers gave edibles to each other in a forest; reward is health, strength, prosperity and Viṣṇuloka;